 Does it lead to challenging behavior?
 Absolutely it can.
 Children know false praise when they hear it, and though they may not be able to articulate it, they know they’re not being respected.
 So, why should they respect you?
 They also know they’re going to hear “Good job!” regardless of what they do.
 I once came upon an anecdote from a new teacher who used praise lavishly as a way to win over his class.
 But when he later became frustrated because the class wasn’t focusing, he chided them for not making enough effort.
 In response, one student said, “What’s the point?
 You’ll just tell us we did fine anyway.”

 If you’re one of the many adults stuck in this pattern, be kind to yourself by accepting that this is a very difficult habit to break!
 But awareness is an important initial step.
 You first have to hear yourself saying it.
 Then, if you’re determined to stop saying it, you eventually will!

-Note: “Use Praise Wisely” is one of the tips I offer in my online course, “Avoid Challenging Behavior in Your Early Childhood Setting.” and in my new book, Acting Out!
-Avoid Behavior Challenges with Active Learning Games and Activities, available for pre-order now.
+Note: “Use Praise Wisely” is one of the tips I offer in my online course, “Avoid Challenging Behavior in Your Early Childhood Setting.” and in my book, Acting Out!
+Avoid Behavior Challenges with Active Learning Games and Activities.